MrBlazOn/RailsLoginForm/README.md

 # RailsLoginForm

-Simple login form built using Ruby on Rails and "Devise" gem
+Simple login form built using Ruby on Rails